Computer-Science-Association/recruits-landing/index.md

 #### Stage 3:
 Q.1 and Q.2 [Hint] Google how to use Inspect Element.

+#### Stage 4:
+Q.1: [Hint] It's not a white background.
+It's an image, download it, open it, ponder over it!

 ## Answers:
 #### Stage 1:
 Q.1 [Answer] prepare yourself to win